Nejsa/PGR6301exm/README.md

 # Grading Requirements

 * **R1** Requirements **necessary**, but not **sufficient**, for an **E**
-* [x]Write a homepage with React
+* [x] Write a homepage with React
-* [x]Have at least 2 other React pages that can be accessed via React-Router
+* [x] Have at least 2 other React pages that can be accessed via React-Router
-* At least one page should have some "state", with a change that should be triggered from the interface.
+* [x] At least one page should have some "state", with a change that should be triggered from the interface.
-* From each page, be able to navigate back (either to previous page or to homepage) without using the browser "Back" button.
+* [x] From each page, be able to navigate back (either to previous page or to homepage) without using the browser "Back" button.

 # Task Requirements

 * **T1** Task requirements **necessary**, but not **sufficient**, for an **E**
 * An employee should be able to see
-- the activities that are available to them,
+- [x] the activities that are available to them,
-- how many hours they have already logged,
+- [x] how many hours they have already logged,
-- log hours on one or more of those activities, so long as they are still under the maximum amount of hours.
+- [x] log hours on one or more of those activities, so long as they are still under the maximum amount of hours.
+* [x] When the application starts in developer mode, you must have some basic test data, representing a valid example of use.
+If you cannot setup the REST API (requirement for grade D, see requirement R2), then hardcode such an example in the frontend

 ### Issues, Assumptions and Self Evaluation